1. Nature Festival Seed Fund

 2. Support for Secondary School Integrated Programs

 This exceptional model for organizing secondary school learning allows students to take 2 to 4 credits combined around a theme, commonly the environment.
 Students stay together with their teacher for the semester and explore local issues in depth.
 Four credit programs need no school bells and have no need to stay tied to the classroom.
 Learning goes into the community and the impact on the learner and community is significant.
 For more information about this model of learning visit http://www.integratedprograms.ca/

 The Gosling Foundation supports integrated programs with an environmental theme in the following ways:

 New Program Startup –Funding up to $5000 for programs in their first three years or undergoing expansion.
 Apply by February 1 for the following school year.

-Commissioned Learning Projects –Students investigate an environmental issue to find out what is of importance and then communicate what they have learned back to their community.
-Past examples include researching and explaining the biodiversity crisis, Massasauga rattlesnake ecology, and exploring and sharing the value of the Bruce Trail.
+Commissioned Learning Projects –Students investigate an environmental issue to find out what is of importance and then communicate what they learn back to their community.
+Past examples include researching and explaining the biodiversity crisis, Massasauga rattlesnake ecology and exploring and then communicating the value of the Bruce Trail.
 Both student learning and the community benefit from this applied learning approach.
 Funding of up to $1500 per project is available.

 These grants are made to the programs to support their operation and not to individuals.
 A charitable tax receipt is required.